doubleedesign/Double-E-Foundation/README.md

 ## Hi there!

-<p>This is a starter theme for WordPress based on Foundation 6 which started as a fork of <a href="https://github.com/olefredrik">Ole Fredrik Lie's FoundationPress</a>.</p>
+<p>This is a starter WordPress theme that uses the Zurb Foundation 6 front-end framework.</p>

-<p>I started with version 2.2.0 of the awesome FoundationPress starter theme (a Foundation 6 version), and customised it to my usual needs and workflow (rearranged stuff, removed stuff I didn't need, added some nifty functions, etc).
-I generally do not sync with FoundationPress anymore as this project has taken on a life of its own for me.</p>
+<p>This project started as a fork of <a href="https://github.com/olefredrik">Ole Fredrik Lie's FoundationPress</a> but has taken on a life of its own.</p>

 ## Foundation version?

-<p>Zurb Foundation 6.2.1 as of Double-E-Foundation 1.0.8.</p>
+<p>Zurb Foundation 6.2.4 as of Double-E-Foundation 2.0 (December 11, 2016).</p>

 ## Licence